 Note.
-GF: Nonnormality on general factor; Is: Number of Item on specific factor; N: Sample size;
+GF: Nonnormality on general factor; SF: Nonnormality on specific factor; Fs: Number of specific factor; Is: Number of Item on specific factor; N: Sample size; Method: MAP or ML; θg: Ability on general factor; θs: Ability on specific factor.
+Interactive effects are noted as “:”.

 Table 4 reveals several critical insights in examining the influence of non-normality, specific factor number (Fs), the number of items in each specific factor (Is), sample size (N), and choice of algorithm on the estimation of item parameters.
 Notably, the algorithm used exerted the most substantial impact on both the RMSE for estimating general (θg) and specific (θs) factors, with RMSE values of .856 and .967, respectively, and a correlation for θg and θs estimation of .827 and .360, respectively.
 This suggests that the choice of algorithm is pivotal in achieving accurate item parameter estimations.